DavidTee1/Galaxys-Last-Exam-Benchmark/README.md

    In this task, the model counts the number of individual cubes that comprise a larger three-dimensional structure.

 4. **Wooden Slide Puzzle Moves Calculation:**
    The model is challenged to determine how many moves it would take to reach a specific configuration in a wooden slide puzzle.
-This task assesses sequential planning and problem-solving skills.
 This task was inspired by [AlgoPuzzleVQA](https://github.com/declare-lab/LLM-PuzzleTest/tree/master/AlgoPuzzleVQA).

 5. **Analog Clock Time Change Simulation:**
    The model calculates the new positions of the clock hands on an analog clock after a given time change, demonstrating its ability to understand time-based transformations and spatial arrangements.
 This task was inspired by [AlgoPuzzleVQA](https://github.com/declare-lab/LLM-PuzzleTest/tree/master/AlgoPuzzleVQA).